90 Percent of US Metro Area Home Prices Rose in Q2

 0:00

-What could be good news for home sellers may be not be so welcoming for potential home buyers.
+What could be good news for home sellers may not be so welcoming for potential home buyers.

-For the first time since 1979, the median single-family existing-home price for the San Jose, California metro area skyrocketed past $2 million, settling at $2,008,000.
+For the first time since 1979, the median single-family existing-home price for the San Jose, California, metro area skyrocketed past $2 million, settling at $2,008,000.

 “It’s terrific news for homeowners who are moving ahead in wealth gains.
-However, it’s difficult for those wanting to buy a home as the required income to qualify has roughly doubled from just a few years ago.”
+However, it’s difficult for those wanting to buy a home, as the required income to qualify has roughly doubled from just a few years ago.”

 Coming in second to the San Jose area was San Francisco-Oakland-Hayward, with a median single-family home price of $1.44 million, followed by Anaheim-Santa Ana-Irvine at $1.43 million and San Diego-Carlsbad with $1.05 million.
 The remaining California metro areas in the top 10 include Salinas, Oxnard-Thousand Oaks-Ventura, and San Luis Obispo-Paso Robles.